-DAYZ Optional Service (not included in package rate): Rum Tasting - El Dorado Number of Pax: 1+0 2+0 3+0 4+0 5+0 6+0 7+0 8+0 ) Rate p/p US\$: 133.00 98.00 84.00 77.00 77.00 77.00 70.0 70.
-00 Number of Pax: 9+0 10+0 11+0 12+0 13+0 14+0 15+0 16+0 Rate p/p US\$: 70.00 70.00 63.00 63.00 63.00 63.00 63.00 63.00
+Optional Service (not included in package rate): Rum Tasting - El Dorado Number of Pax: 1+0 2+0 3+0 4+0 5+0 6+0 Rate p/p US\$: 135.00 98.00 85.00 77.00 77.00 77.00 Number of Pax: 7 +0 8+0 9+0 10+0 11+0 12+0 Rate p/p US\$: 70.00 70.00 70.00 70.00 70.00 65.00

 Guyana's El Dorado rums are the best in the world!
 And that is not just us making this claim.
 No other rum has been voted best in the world more than once.
-The El Dorado 15-year-old has won seven awards and the 12-year-old is not far behind with five.
+However, the El Dorado 15-year-old has won nine awards and the 12-year-old is not far behind with five awards.
 The county of Demerara in Guyana has been steeped in the history of sugar and rum production since the 17th century.
-Today Demerara Distillers operates the last remaining distillery in Guyana, after having consolidated all the old original stills which make Demerara Rum so distinctive.
+Today Demerara Distillers operates the last remaining distillery in Guyana, after having consolidated all the old original stills and marques which make Demerara Rum so distinctive.

-El Dorado aged rums represent over 300 years of Caribbean rum crafting.
+Created on the banks of the Demerara, the smooth and uniquely complex El Dorado aged rums represent over 300 years of Caribbean rum crafting.
 Faithfully continuing to use the original wooden heritage stills from the 18th, 19th and 20th centuries the master blenders coax out rich and diverse characters from within the spirit.
-El Dorado Rums are blended selections of different "vintages" or batches of rums from different stills - aged in Bourbon oak barrels from tennessee.
-Your rum tasting experience at The Patio Bar at the colonial Cara Lodge includes a background on Guyana's story of sugar, slavery and rum and then your chance to decide on your personal favourite as your rum-tasting guide leads you through samples of El Dorado's 5-year, 12-year, 15-year and 21-year-old award-winning rums.
+El Dorado Rums are blended selections of different "vintages" or batches of rums from different stills - aged in oak barrels.
+Your rum tasting experience at The Patio Bar at the colonial Cara Lodge includes a background on Guyana's story of sugar, slavery and rum and then your chance to decide on your personal favourite as your rum-tasting guide leads you through samples of El Dorado's 7-year, 12-year, 15-year and 21-year-old award-winning rums.